 How do I begin my M.P.H. degree at DMU?

 Apply today!
-Applications are accepted during the application period for the term in which you are seeking admission, with new students admitted following our deadlines in June for fall enrollment and October for the spring enrollment.
+Applications are accepted during the application period for the term in which you are seeking admission, with new students admitted following our deadlines in June for fall enrollment, October for spring enrollment and February for summer enrollment.

 Are there options to enroll in coursework as a non-degree seeking student if I’m not ready to apply for the degree program yet?

 What will an M.P.H. degree do for me?